1999AZZAR/frea/README.md

 Configuration saved successfully!
 ```

-you can get your own gemini api key from [here](https://aistudio.google.com/app/apikey)
+You can get your own Gemini API key from [here](https://aistudio.google.com/app/apikey).

 ### Reconfiguration